 Alternative Treatments in Early Stages – The Schroth Method of Scoliosis Specific Exercise

 - Hard Bracing– The “Standard of Care” in Moderate Scoliosis (25° – 39°) treatment remains hard bracing but many question the efficacy of it because it tends to immobilize the spine, much like a body-cast.
 Immobilization of the spine can cause muscle atrophy in much the same way a cast on your arm causes the muscles to weaken.
 While you can get some reduction in scoliosis while your child is being held in the brace, once the brace is removed the spine often goes right back to the starting curvature or gets even worse since the muscles have been weakened.
-Also hard braces are only designed to stop progression of the scoliosis and not improve it.
+Also, hard braces are only designed to stop the progression of scoliosis and not improve it.

 Alternatives to Hard Bracing – SpineCor Dynamic Tension Orthosis